dzlab/coursera/GCP/Professional Data Engineer/Reading.md

 https://cloud.google.com/bigquery/external-data-cloud-storage
 - BigQuery query plan.
 BigQuery allows you to see the query plan and execution profile for queries that you run.
 Know the phases, difference between average and max time, why there can be skew in the plan, and how to optimize for it. https://cloud.google.com/bigquery/query-plan-explanation
 - table date range for bq.
-Accessing tables with dates and partitioned tables with functions like TABLE_DATE_RANGE, _TABLE_SUFFIX, TABLE_QUERY. https://stackoverflow.com/questions/22641894/bigquery-wildcard-using-table-date-range
+Accessing tables with dates and partitioned tables with functions like `TABLE_DATE_RANGE`, `_TABLE_SUFFIX`, `TABLE_QUERY`. https://stackoverflow.com/questions/22641894/bigquery-wildcard-using-table-date-range
 - Syntax for wildcards in big query names.
 And in legacy SQL? https://cloud.google.com/bigquery/docs/querying-wildcard-tables
 - partitioning tables.
 Based on what are they partitioned — ingestion time, timestamp, date.
 How are they named?
 How are they then accessed in queries?
-Using _PARTITIONTIME. https://cloud.google.com/bigquery/docs/partitioned-tables
+Using `_PARTITIONTIME`. https://cloud.google.com/bigquery/docs/partitioned-tables

 #### Security
 - Basic roles for datasets https://cloud.google.com/bigquery/docs/access-control-basic-roles#dataset-basic-roles